chrissnell/crabby/README.md

 # Crabby Configuration
 Crabby is configured by a YAML file that you pass via the `-config` flag (defaults to `config.yaml`).
 See [CONFIGURATION.md](/CONFIGURATION.md) for a detailed description of this file.
 There is also [an example](/example/config.yaml), if you need one.

+# Contributing
+Interested in adding a new storage backend or job type?
+See [DEVELOPING.md](/DEVELOPING.md) for architecture details, project layout, and step-by-step guides for extending Crabby.